Top Immigration Industries USCIS Loves Working With

 Top 5 Industries for the E2 Visa

 The E2 visa is designed for foreign investors with a minimum investment of $70,000 and the desire to start or purchase a business in the US.
-Through our experience, we have found that there certain industries to which USCIS prefers granting E2 Visas more than others.
+Through our experience, we have found that there are certain industries to which USCIS prefers granting E2 Visas more than others.
 Knowing which industries are favored by the USCIS will make for a stronger application and provide you with a greater likelihood of success.

 For E2, The USCIS favors working with Restaurants, Retail Shops, Gas Stations, Grocery Stores, and Spas.

 These businesses require large upfront investments.
 Having a substantial amount of capital demonstrates interest, at the very least, but also determination.
-An individual who has the ability to invest in one of these businesses would appear to be someone of character; someone who has researched the various aspects of their proposed business and understands the risks, profit potential, and the sustainability that their venture can provide.
+An individual who has the ability to invest in one of these businesses would appear to be someone of character; someone who has researched the various aspects of their proposed business and understands the risks, profit potential, and sustainability that their venture can provide.
 These businesses require approximately 2-3 employees very early, ensuring that Visa employment requirements are met early in the life of the business.

 Top 5 Industries for the L1 Visa